How To Find And Remove Unused Packages In Linux

 sudo apt-get autoclean && sudo apt-get autoremove

 Congratulations!
-Now, you have free up some space in your hard drive.
+Now, you have freed up some space in your hard drive.

 Find and remove unused packages in CentOS using Rpmorphan